New Physics Searches via Beam Normal Spin Asymmetry in Bhabha Scattering: BSM contributions to

 We next discuss the sensitivity of $B_n$ to BSM messengers.
-As the exchange of a pseudoscalar particle provides no contribution to $B_n$, seen from Eq.~(\ref{eq:Bn}), three BSM mediators with minimal couplings to SM leptons are considered below: a scalar, a vector, and an axial-vector.
+As the exchange of a pseudoscalar particle provides no contribution to $B_n$, seen from Eq.~\eqref{eq:Bn}, three BSM mediators with minimal couplings to SM leptons are considered below: a scalar, a vector, and an axial vector.
 Their interaction terms are

-where $s$ is a scalar field coupled to SM leptons with strength $g$, and $V^\mu$ ($A^\mu$) denote the vector (axial-vector) mediator fields respectively, with $\epsilon$ due to kinetic mixing.
-The considered BSM contribution to $B_n$ arises from the interference between the tree-level QED amplitude and the $s$-channel tree-level BSM amplitude (Fig. \hyperref[fig:FD]{1i}), with the imaginary part resulting from the propagator
+where $\tilde{S}$ is a scalar field coupled to SM leptons with strength $g$, and $V^\mu$ ($A^\mu$) denote the vector (axial vector) mediator fields respectively, with $\epsilon$ due to kinetic mixing.
+The considered BSM contribution to $B_n$ arises from the term $\propto 2\text{Im}[\mathcal{M}_{\text{tree}}\mathcal{M}_{\text{BSM}}^*]$, involving the tree-level QED amplitude (Figs. \hyperref[fig:FD]{1a} and \hyperref[fig:FD]{1b}) and the $s$-channel tree-level BSM amplitude (Fig. \hyperref[fig:FD]{1i}), with the imaginary part resulting from the propagator

+where $m_X$ and $\Gamma_X$ denote the mediator mass and total decay width.
+In the kinematic region of interest, the only accessible final states are $e^+e^-$ and $\gamma\gamma$.
+While the Landau-Yang theorem forbids massive spin-1 particles from decaying into two photons, this channel remains open for scalars.
+However, the corresponding decay width scales as $m_S^3$, in contrast to the leptonic channel, which scales linearly with $m_S$, as discussed in \cite{Pustyntsev:2024ygw}.
+In the relatively low-mass range studied here, the diphoton mode is therefore strongly suppressed.
+Consequently, in the minimal model considered here the total width consists of a single contribution from the mediator's coupling to electrons.